natfaulk/blockchain/readme.md

 DIFFICULTY - how hard the proof of work is
 MINING_REWARD - how much mining a block rewards
 THIS_ADDR - the current node address
 PORT - the port which the local server is hosted on.
 Not necessarily the port used by other nodes to connect to this node as it could be behing a reverse proxy
+ENABLE_AUTO_UPDATE - Auto update allows the node to perodically ping known nodes and download their blockchain.
+Is necessary for nodes that are not accessable from outside their network
+UPDATE_INTERVAL_s - How often the auto update runs (in seconds)

 # System architecture
 On startup the node tries to connect to known nodes which are stored in a constant at the top of the bc_lib.js file.
 If it cannot download a valid blockchain from any of those it will create a new one with a couple of example transactions.
 These can be removed from the bc.js file.